tten5/ocr-translator/README.md

 ## Overview
 This app does 2 things
-- OCR: Scan the selected area to extract the text
+- OCR: Scan the selected area to extract the text.
+Currently, the code is set up to read vertical text, from right to left. so it will not work for other purposes.
 - Translator: Get the text and feed it to Google Translate API

 ## First installation